PubTalk

 Regular real ale Vale Wychert is joined on the bar by up to four changing beers, usually from regional microbreweries such as 3 Brewers of St Albans, Buntingford and Nethergate.
 Excellent home-made lunches with weekly specials are available from Tuesday to Saturday.
 The pub is highly valued for its relaxed atmosphere and regular patrons always help visitors feel at home.
 It’s a proper, traditional village pub!

-The Stone Jug is now our branch candidate for Bedfordshire Pub of the Year, the winner of which will go on to compete for the East Anglia regional title.
+The Stone Jug will now compete against five other county winners for the East Anglia regional title.
 For more details call 01525 860526, or visit the Stone Jug website or the Stone Jug Facebook page

 Devonshire Arms, Dudley Street, Bedford